KRIISHSHARMA/connection/README.md

   - dynamic schema
 -  **HCI**- Hyperconverged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking and management.
 -  **HCI**- Hyperconverged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking and management.
+- **proxy server** : A proxy server is a system or router that provides a gateway between users and the internet.
+Therefore, it helps prevent cyber attackers from entering a private network.
+  - ***forward proxy*** : A forward proxy is an intermediary that sits between one or more user devices and the internet.
+  - ***reverse proxy*** : A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
 # Caching
 - *Application Server Cache*: Placing a cache directly on a request layer node (Local Storage of Response).
 - *Bottle Neck*- If a same requaest is sent to different nodes by load balancer